Mental health & wellbeing

 At Brentford School for Girls we prioritise supporting our young people to build emotional resilience and help them to cope with and bounce back from adversity.

-- One to one support with play therapist, counsellors, student social worker and trained Safeguarding staff.
+- One to one support with counsellors, GROW Therapeutic Coaching, LVA Trust, pet therapy and trained Safeguarding staff.

 - Wellbeing weeks: once per half a term.